An Interview with Michael Bolton – Read His Advice for Upcoming Testers On How To Be Successful

 Tools and process expertise aren’t very reliable or useful in the absence of analysis and critical thinking.
 Analysis and critical thinking can be aided by tools and expertise.
 Those things are all important, and many other things are, too.

 Michael: Most testing certifications don’t measure your ability to test.
 Don’t worry about getting certified.
 Concentrate on educating yourself.
-Look up the BBST class material, or better yet, take a BBST class.
-Take an RST class, if you like.
+Look up BBST class material, or better yet, take a BBST class.
+Take the RST class if you prefer.

-Read Jerry Weinberg books.
-Read a ton of testing blogs.
+You can also read Jerry Weinberg’s booksir?t=softtesthelp 20&l=ur2&o=1.
+Read a lot of testing blogs.
 Practice testing with colleagues or with the Weekend Testing people.

 Question #7) What changes in software testing can testers anticipate that might not be in their favor?

-Michael: Some people seem to believe that testing is all about bureaucracy and paperwork; about rote execution of test procedures following a script; about operating the product in specific ways with specific inputs, and looking for specific outputs.
+Michael: Some people seem to believe that testing is all about bureaucracy and paperwork; about rote execution of test procedures following a script; operating the product in specific ways with specific inputs, and looking for specific outputs.
 (When that kind of work can be done by algorithms, by computer programs, we call that “checking”.
-See this.)
+Look at this.)

-Many organizations—and many testers—seem to that the most important thing in testing is following someone else’s instructions.
+Many organizations, as well as many testers, seem to think that the most important thing in testing is following someone else’s instructions.
 Sooner or later, people are going to realize that testing centered around confirmatory test cases is not very informative and not very valuable.
 To the degree that is worthwhile, much of that kind of testing can be expressed as code, and delegated to programs and to machinery.

-Testers who are expert in testing—in analysis, in designing and performing experiments—will be much safer than those who aren’t.
+Testers who are experts in testing, in analyzing, in designing, and in performing experiments will be much safer than those who aren’t.

 Question #8) What software testing trends should we look forward to?